bayankhosi/bisectionApp/readme.md

 You can customize the appearance of the calculator by modifying the CSS variables in the `<style>` section of the HTML file.
 The color scheme, fonts, and layout can be adjusted to fit your preferences or to match your website's design if you're embedding this calculator.

-## License

-This Enhanced Bisection Method Calculator is open-source software licensed under the MIT license.
-Feel free to use, modify, and distribute it as per the terms of the license.

-## Contributions

-Contributions to improve the calculator are welcome.
-Please feel free to submit issues or pull requests on the project's repository.

-## Author

-[Your Name or Organization]

----

-Enjoy using the Enhanced Bisection Method Calculator for your mathematical explorations and educational purposes!